b-lukaszuk/haskell_luzne_zadanka/book1/ch10/README.md

 # Ch10

-Choosen exercises (some were too easy, or not enough interesting) from Chapter 10 (rest of the exercises were solved 'in head' or not at all)
+Choosen exercises (some were too easy, or not enough interesting) from Chapter 10 (rest of the exercises were solved 'in head' or not at all).
+Some commands were slightly modified.

 ---